How To “Increase Email Open Rates”

 Step 14: Follow up with the unsubscribes as well

-There’s no harm in receiving negative feedback and prioritising it to improve your email content or the services offered.
-Here’s what you need to do:
+There’s no harm of acquiring negative feedback and prioritising them to improve your email content or the services offered.
+Here’s what you need to do.

 Actionable Points:

-• When a subscriber leaves, send a personal email requesting them to list the reasons behind their decision.
+• When a subscriber leaves, send across a personal email, requesting him/her to list out the reasons behind it.

-• Determine whether you email too often or if the content has become irrelevant or stale.
+• Find out whether you email too often or in case the content has burnt out or became irrelevant.

 Step 15: Spamming is a Big No-No

-If you aim to ensure maximum email open rates, then relying on the practice of using spam filters won’t work in the long run.
-Email marketers must follow certain conventions to maintain ethical practices.
+If you focus on ensuring the maximum email open rates, then holding on to the practice of using spam filters won’t work in the longer run.
+There are certain conventions the email marketers must follow to keep things ethical.

 Actionable Points: